plu5/bl-sdk.github.io/faq.md

 `super.Disable()` calls the base class `Disable` method, which removes any hooks or network methods.

 Now when you disable your mod you should see "I sleep." in the console output.
 Replace that with whatever you want to do upon disable.

+A good practice is to restore anything you’ve changed back to what it was in the `Disable` method.

 For other functions you can override, check the `SDKMod` base class, defined in `ModMenu/ModObjects.py` in the Mods folder.